mfederici/JADE/README.md

 Note that the parameters can be passed when calling the `instantiate_architecture` in the model definition.

-*IMPORTANT:* while models and datasets are automatically imported by the framework, the architecture file are passed when sunning the training scipt.
-This is because the same model (e.g. `Encoder`) can have completely different implementations for different datasets.
+*IMPORTANT:* while models and datasets are automatically imported by the framework, the architecture file are passed when running the training scipt.
+This allows the same architecture (e.g. `Encoder`) to have completely different implementations for different datasets.

 ### Dataset